the-real-robot-anna/stuff/Project - Rock Concert in your Living Room/README.md

 a) connect mutliple RGB LED's in parallel -->FAIL!
 This is really complex
  * R has a different max voltage to G and B.
  * Each diode draws 20mA current, that's 60mA per lamp.
 The max current drawn from each Arduino pin is 40mA.
-Solution is to use PNP transistors and current-limiting resistors (are they a special kind of resistor???) -- I can't find an example circuit
+Solution is to use PNP transistors and current-limiting resistors

-PLAN B: forget the RGB LEDs, set up multiple banks of plan-color LEDs

-## Final Build
-xxx
+  I have ordered transistors but they won't arrive in time.
+Yet again reason why the project will get completed next month.